Brand Names: Tygacil

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about tigecycline (Tygacil)?

-You should not use this medication if you are allergic to tigecycline.
+You should not use this medicine if you are allergic to tigecycline.

 Children should not use tigecycline.
 Tigecycline can cause permanent yellowing or graying of the teeth in children younger than 8 years old.

+Tigecycline is injected into a vein through an IV.
 You may be shown how to use an IV at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection, and how to properly mix and store the medication.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.